dan-holmes/CV/README.md

 # Daniel Holmes

-A budding software developer with a strong set of technical, mathematical and commercial skills.
+A junior software developer with a strong set of technical, mathematical and commercial skills.

 Recently completed the Makers Academy development bootcamp to gain valuable industry skills such as object-oriented design, Agile methodologies and test driven development.